 Did you know that a New York nurse was arrested for stealing 1,467 vials of fentanyl over a two-month period from the hospital where she worked?

-Nursing background checks allow you to verify the people you hire are qualified for their nursing positions and do not have any disqualifying criminal convictions.
+Employment background checks allow you to verify the people you hire are qualified for their nursing positions and do not have any disqualifying criminal convictions.

-What Is a Nursing Background Check?
+What is a Nursing Background Check?

 This type of healthcare background check can also be used to reveal disqualifying criminal convictions such as fraud or abuse, disciplinary sanctions, and drug abuse.

-Nurse background checks can help healthcare employers make informed hiring decisions when they have open nursing positions to fill.
+Nurse background checks can help healthcare employers make informed hiring decisions when they have open positions to fill.

 Why is it Important to Conduct Background Checks on Nurses?